Appendix B: Advanced Features¶

 ContentTypes¶

-When FAST renders it is doing string replacement via Mustache, which is agnostic to the output type.
+When BIG-IP FAST renders it is doing string replacement via Mustache, which is agnostic to the output type.
 However, specifying a contentType in the template can enable some additional features:

 Post-processing steps (e.g., strip dangling commas for JSON)